AllYarnsAreBeautiful/ayab-firmware/doc/finite_state_machine.md

 ### Finite State Machine

-The finite state machine is defined in the `Op` class.
+The finite state machine is defined in the `Controller` class.

 | State  | Action |
      --: | :--